ArctosDB/documentation-wiki/_how_to/How-To-Print-Labels.markdown

 * On the Results page, navigate to the Manage Menu --> Print Any Report.
 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/images/uploads/print_any_report.JPG)
 * From the drop-down menu, select the report you want (usually your insitution's standard label template).
 Click the "Print Report" button to generate a PDF of the labels.
 From there, print away!

+## Using Downloaded Data and Microsoft Word's Mail Merge Function

+For an example of this process see this [GitHub Issue](https://github.com/ArctosDB/arctos/issues/5251).

+File an issue if you need help with SQL for the data you want to use in your labels.
+In order to use the SQL, from the main Arctos menu select [Reports/Services > Write SQL](https://arctos.database.museum/tools/userSQL.cfm) replace any text in the SQL box with your SQL and select CSV to get a downloaded table as your results.

 ## Tutorial Video ↗️